peterhebert/More-Vectors-Icon-Font/README.md

 <i class="mv mv-apple"></i>
 ```

-To use with CSS as a pseudo-selector, just copy the CSS from the stylesheet, and apply to a <code>:before</code> or <code>:after</code> pseudo-selector.
+### Custom CSS usage

+To apply the icons to a custom selector, first apply the font to the selector:

 ```css
 .my-element {